 |Cooling||Copper radiator 2 x 8mm copper heat pipes and Fan|

 That thing is capable of running very recent AAA titles at 30 FPS as long as you are willing to go down in settings.
 On a 7 inch screen however in handheld format, such titles will look pretty good nevertheless.

 It is also a beast for emulation, and it can emulate a Nintendo Switch!
 This is probably the first time something in the same kind of format can emulate another system so well.

-Since this is like a regular PC, there should be no problem to install Linux on the Aya Neo from Day 1, so that you can use it not just for gaming but for just about anything as well.
+Since this is like a regular PC, there should be no problem to install Linux on it from Day 1, so that you can use it not just for gaming but for just about anything as well.

-In the indiegogo campaign supporters will be able to pre-purchase the Aya Neo for 699 USD, but the actual retail price of this handheld should be somewhat higher when it becomes widely available.
+In the indiegogo campaign supporters will be able to pre-purchase it for 699 USD, but the actual retail price of this handheld should be somewhat higher when it becomes widely available.
 In any case, it will be competing with the GPD Win 3 which is also in the same kind of format, albeit with an integrated sliding keyboard.

 You can see below the full preview from ETA PRIME in video: